-FarFish will further address management challenges facing the EU fleet in this area by developing management tools and management plans for the EU fleet, building on the extensive research conducted by Spain in the area and other available data sources.
-FarFish will conduct value chain analysis for the EU fleet fisheries in the area and suggest improvements.
+FarFish has addressed management challenges facing the EU fleet in this area by developing management tools and management recommendations for the EU fleet, building on the extensive research conducted by Spain in the area and other available data sources. [s1]

-The management of international waters in South East Atlantic is subject to a non-tuna Regional Fisheries Management Organisations, the South East Atlantic Fisheries Organisation (SEAFO), of which the EU is a Contracting Party.
+The management of international waters in South East Atlantic is subject to a non-tuna Regional Fisheries Management Organisation, the South East Atlantic Fisheries Organisation (SEAFO), of which the EU is a Contracting Party.
 Target species in the SEAFO Convention Area (CA) include alfonsino, horse mackerel, mackerel, orange roughy, skates, sharks, deep-sea crab, hake, and toothfish.
 SEAFO is a relatively young Regional Fisheries Management Organisation, with the Convention entering into force in 2003.
 SEAFO has an active Scientific Committee, but due to scarcity of scientific data, Total Allowable Catch advice are usually not based on sufficient data.
-Although the EU fleet activity has been limited in this area over the past few years, the EU has been a Contracting Party from the beginning and has, now most recently in 2015, expressed its willingness to work on strengthening the Regional Fisheries Management Organisations performance in terms of scientific knowledge, monitoring, compliance and enforcement .
-The work in this case study will therefore have interesting angle as FarFish will be able to explore different roles of the EU in Regional Fisheries Management Organisations.
-In particular, and in relation to the relatively low fishing effort in the SEAFO area, FarFish will explore how to best deal with such a data-poor situation when there is a need to maintain an international framework for both future use and protection.
+Although the EU fleet activity has been limited in this area over the past few years, the EU has been a Contracting Party from the beginning and has, now most recently in 2015, expressed its willingness to work on strengthening the Regional Fisheries Management Organisations performance in terms of scientific knowledge, monitoring, compliance and enforcement.
+The work in this case study did therefore have an interesting angle as FarFish was able to explore different roles of the EU in Regional Fisheries Management Organisations.
+In particular, and in relation to the relatively low fishing effort in the SEAFO area, FarFish exploredhow to best deal with such a data-poor situation when there is a need to maintain an international framework for both future use and protection.

-FarFish will focus on these main issues in its work in the SEAFO area, that is, to advance biological knowledge in the data-poor Convention Area, and improve monitoring, compliance and enforcement.
-In addition to using biological data collected by SEAFO, FarFish will build on the scientific work already conducted through the Nansen programme, which aims to “provide the fisheries research institutions and management administrations in the participating countries with knowledge on their ecosystems for their use in planning and monitoring”.
-By improving the quality of logbook data from the area and its submission, and by exploring the feasibility for a self-sampling programme, FarFish will seek to improve data quality and quantity.
-FarFish will also analyse current stock assessment methods, suggest improvements and develop new management tools that can be used in this relatively data-poor environment.
-By working with the Spanish and Portuguese FarFish Partners and reference group members as operators in the Responsive Fisheries Management System framework, FarFish will create management plan recommendations aimed at the EU fleet, where main data needs and capacity for improvements will be evaluated, both in terms of resource management (data, monitoring, compliance, etc.) and markets.
+FarFish focused on these main issues in its work in the SEAFO area, that is, to advance biological knowledge in the data-poor Convention Area, and improve monitoring, compliance and enforcement.
+In addition to using biological data collected by SEAFO, FarFish attempted to build on the scientific work already conducted through the Nansen programme, which aims to “provide the fisheries research institutions and management administrations in the participating countries with knowledge on their ecosystems for their use in planning and monitoring”.
+By improving the quality of logbook data from the area and its submission, and by exploring the feasibility for a self-sampling programme, FarFish seek to improve data quality and quantity.
+FarFish has also analysed current stock assessment methods, suggest improvements and develop new management tools that can be used in this relatively data-poor environment.

 The main problems identified in the Cape Verde Fisheries Management Plan (PGRP) in relation to the foreign fleet fisheries in Cape Verde are non-compliance by foreign vessels, insufficient control and monitoring and competition with the national commercial fleet(s).
 Measures that have been recommended in order to improve monitoring and inspection include training of inspectors and fisheries observers, research on the impact of the foreign fleet (e.g. by-catches, seabird mortality), scientific research on the main species and training programmes for improved management.
 Main problems identified by the national fisheries management plans in relation to the national pole and line tuna fishery in Cape Verde is overexploitation, insufficient monitoring and control of the fishery, insufficient management measures, competition with foreign fleet, high dependence on live bait, lack of support facilities on land, poor state of vessels, reduced financial capacity and marketing and economic difficulties (low sales prices, transport to markets).

-FarFish will address the management issues identified in Cape Verde by developing and implementing solutions in line with measures of improvements described in the PGRP.
-FarFish will, in consultation with ICCAT, advance knowledge of the foreign fleet fisheries, both from a biological and socio-economic perspective, by collating existing biological data, establishing an on-board sampling program, analysing stock assessment methods and evaluate and map existing value chains and infrastructure.
-This will provide the basis and understanding needed to make suggestions for improvements, developing new, effective fisheries management tools and management plan recommendations.
-By increasing stakeholder involvement and bringing all parties to the table through the application of Responsive Fisheries Management System, FarFish will not only develop management plan recommendations that aim to effectively address problems of overfishing, overcapacity and any potential hostility between the EU and local fleet, but will also contribute to improved data collection, monitoring and compliance.
+FarFish addressed the management issues identified in Cape Verde by developing solutions in line with measures of improvements described in the PGRP.
+FarFish advanced knowledge of the foreign fleet fisheries, both from a biological and socio-economic perspective, by collating existing biological data, establishing an on-board sampling program, analysing stock assessment methods and evaluate and map existing value chains and infrastructure.
+This helped to provide the basis and understanding needed to make suggestions for improvements, developing new, effective fisheries management tools and management recommendations.
+By increasing stakeholder involvement and bringing all parties to the table through the application of Responsive Fisheries Management System, FarFish has not not only developed management recommendations that aim to effectively address problems of overfishing, overcapacity and any potential hostility between the EU and local fleet, but has also contributed to improved data collection, monitoring and compliance.